hyperledger/besu-docs/docs/HowTo/Get-Started/Installation-Options/Install-Binaries.md

 !!!attention

-    Besu requires Java 11+ to compile.
-Earlier versions are not supported.
+    Besu requires Java 11 thorugh 16 to compile.
+Earlier versions and version 17 are not supported.

 !!! note "Linux Open File Limit"